vishaltak/gitlab-development-kit/doc/howto/runner.md

 ### Set up Docker and GDK

-Ensure you have Docker installed, then we will need to set up GitLab to bind to an IP on your machine instead of `127.0.0.1`.
+Ensure you have Docker installed, then we must set up GitLab to bind to an IP on your machine instead of `127.0.0.1`.
 Without this step, builds fail with a `connection refused` error.

 The easiest and most universal way to set this up is by using an internal, dummy interface that can